sinclairzx81/typebox/readme.md

 ### Not Types

 Not types are supported with `Type.Not`.
 This type represents the JSON Schema `not` keyword and will statically infer as `unknown`.
-Note that negated (or not) types are not supported in TypeScript, but can still be partially expressed by interpreting `not` as the broad type `unknown`.
-When used with intersect types, the Not type can create refined assertion rules for types by leveraging TypeScript's ability to narrow from `unknown` to an intended type through intersection.
+Note that Not types are not supported in TypeScript, but can still be partially expressed by interpreting `not` as the broad type `unknown`.
+When used in intersections, the Not type can be used to create refined assertion rules for specific types, with the inference derived from TypeScript's ability to narrow from `unknown` to `T` via intersection.

 For example, consider a type which is `number` but not `1 | 2 | 3` and where the static type would still technically be a `number`.
 The following shows a pseudo TypeScript example using `not` followed by the TypeBox implementation.